• Skip to content

 And problematic alcohol or other drug use can also have negative side effects like mood swings, depression and anxiety.
 These might make it hard for you to tune in to your children’s emotional needs or be emotionally available when your child needs support or comfort.

-Problematic alcohol and other drug use can also affect your relationship with your partner, making it hard for you and your partner to work together to raise your children.
+And if you have a partner, problematic alcohol or other drug use can also affect your relationship, making it hard for you and your partner to work together to raise your children.

-When there’s someone in a family who uses alcohol and other drugs in a problematic way, there’s also an increased risk of conflict or family violence.
-Alcohol and other drug use is never an excuse for using violence against anyone.
-You can contact the National Sexual Assault, Domestic Family Violence Counselling Service on 1800RESPECT (1800 737 732) for help.
+When there’s someone in a family who uses alcohol or other drugs in a problematic way, there’s also an increased risk of conflict or family violence.
+Alcohol or other drug use is never an excuse for using violence against anyone.
+You can contact the National Domestic Family and Sexual Violence Counselling Service on 1800RESPECT (1800 737 732) for help.

 Australia-wide help with alcohol and other drugs

-Like all parents, when parents with alcohol and other drug problems are supported, they’re better able to care for their children and their children do better.
+Like all parents, when parents with alcohol or other drug problems are supported, they’re better able to care for their children and their children do better.

-If you want to reduce your alcohol or other drug use or stop altogether, or if you’re worried about how it’s affecting your ability to care for your children, a good first step is to contact an alcohol and other drug telephone helpline or a support and treatment service.
-You can also try talking to a trusted friend or family member or your GP.
+If you want to reduce your alcohol or other drug use or stop altogether, or if you’re worried about how it’s affecting your ability to care for your child, a good first step is to contact an alcohol and other drug telephone helpline or a support and treatment service.
+You can also try talking to your GP, a trusted friend or a family member.

 National Alcohol and Other Drug Hotline